Our Mission

 We are pushing the boundaries of Nuclear Science and Engineering, allowing all disciplines to develop their skills and hone their abilities and expertise.
 Our team strongly believes that nuclear science has the ability to tackle crucial global issues, such as clean energy generation and medical diagnostics.
 We strive to unlock the immense potential of nuclear science by employing innovative problem-solving techniques and fostering interdisciplinary collaboration.

-Our Past Designs
+Our Designs

-The teams previous design concepts and work
+The teams previous and current design concepts and work

 RTG